huntresslabs/win-service-updater/README.md

 - designed to only be run from a service or command-line, there is no GUI component
 - only full binary replacement (no diff)
 - only supports stopping/starting services before/after update
+  - no registry updates, COM updates, etc.
+- no functionality to elevate privileges (need admin to install a service anyway)

 ## Arguments supported